Simple DIY MIDI-to-CV Translator Box

 There are two alternative calibration methods which I will outline, one of which requires a small modification to the circuit.
 This method allows an "automatic" calibration routine to be performed by the firmware.
 The second method requires no hardware modification, but a (simple) manual calibration procedure is required.

 The first method uses an external precision reference device, e.g. LM4040-N (2.5V ±0.1%).
-Unfortunately, the AREF pin on the MCU is not easily accessible on the Pro Micro board, but the external reference can be wired to pin ADC8 instead.
-The firmware measures the voltage on ADC8.
-Since the actual ADC reference is AVCC (+5V), any error in the reading of ADC8 can be used to calculate the true voltage on AVCC, which in turn can be used to correct all other ADC readings.
+Although the AREF pin on the MCU is not easily accessible on the Pro Micro board, the external reference can be wired to pin ADC8 instead.
+The firmware would measure the voltage on ADC8.
+Since the actual ADC reference is AVCC (+5V), any error in the reading of ADC8 could be used to calculate the true voltage on AVCC, which in turn could be used to correct all other ADC readings.

 Finally, rest assured that this MIDI-CV Translator performs quite well without compensation for error in the ADC reference.
 The Pro Micro on-board 5V LDO regulator is reasonably accurate... in fact much more accurate than the ATmega32u4 internal reference!
 Most synth VCO's have a "fine tune" control, so any error in the CV1 output voltage can be compensated by tuning the VCO frequency.
 Vintage synth VCO's required frequent calibration and tuning to obtain anything near "concert pitch" from their analog keyboards.